In this section we will try to answer the most popular questions asked by students and parents during transition

 - How many forms are there?

-There are 8 forms in year 7 with 25 students in each form.
+There are 8 forms in Year 7 with approximately 25 students in each form.
 Most secondary schools have larger form groups than this.

 If you have more questions pertaining to SEND, please click the SEND tab below.